3.6 Non-compliance Sanction Policy

 The Non-Compliance Sanction Policy section is divided in three separate sub-sections:

 - Section 3.6.1 - Entering Sanction describes how to make the sanction decision.

-- Section 3.6.2 -Ending Sanction describes what happens after a person is sanctioned and if they decide to stay in sanction for four months.
+- Section 3.6.2 -Ending Sanction describes what happens after a person is sanctioned and if they decide to stay in sanction for two months.
 This section includes:

 - 184.108.40.206 What happens when a person is closed for NCS for the third time?

 - Section 3.6.3- NCS Reapplications describes how to process reapplications from non-compliance sanction case closures..

 - Section 3.6.4 – Permanent TANF Disqualification describes why and how a person can be permanently disqualified from receiving TANF/SFA.

 3.6.2 Ending Sanction

 18.104.22.168 What happens after a case is placed in sanction?

 The non-compliance sanction policy is designed to provide numerous opportunities for the parent(s) to re-engage in appropriate WorkFirst activities and address any barriers to participation.
 For best results, staff should intervene early and take any opportunity to contact the people who are in non-compliance with their WorkFirst requirements.
 Once the sanction/sanction penalty decision is approved, continue to attempt to work with the person to cure their sanction.

 Continue to attempt reengagement each month until the sanction is lifted, cured or the case closes.